d702e20/CGAAL/profiling.md

   5 (5.00%) high mild

 ```

+Consider whether you'd like to spend time benchmarking on variable thread count or just use the highest number of cores
+your machine has.
+At time of writing, the single-thread suite takes ~110 seconds on a 16-thread machine, where the
+equivalent variable thread count suite would likely spend at least 16 times this duration.

 Time profiling is mostly useful for comparisons to some other code-base.
 Criterion always saves the last run and compares any new run to the previous one.
 You can also use [baselines](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html), so you can easily compare your feature-branch's performance to that of main: